ECE regulation 65

 What is ECE regulation 65?

 When a vehicle with R65 lighting is in use, other road users know that there is a special traffic situation and can adjust their driving behaviour accordingly.
-Only LED beacons and torches officially certified according to ECE standards may be used within the EU.
+Only flashing lights and beacons officially certified to ECE standards may be used within the EU.
 Not every light automatically complies with these requirements; using non-certified lights can result in violation of traffic regulations.

 Would you like to know more about the practical application of these regulations and which products comply with them?
 Then read our extensive blog: All about R65 signal lights.